-Topical chlormethine should be applied as a thin layer to the affected areas of skin once a day.
-Take care to avoid areas of skin that are not affected by lymphoma.
+Topical chlormethine should be applied as a thin layer to the affected areas of skin at a maximum of once a day.
+Some centres might start this treatment less frequently to reduce the risk of irritation.
 Topical chlormethine causes skin irritation (such as rash, itching or a burning sensation) in up to 4 in 10 people.
 It is often used in combination with a topical steroid to reduce irritation.
 Some people may develop an allergic reaction.
 If this happens, your doctor is likely to stop your treatment.
 However, most reactions are less severe skin irritations, which may improve from having a short break from treatment, reducing the frequency of treatment and using a topical steroid.
 If the treatment is not tolerated at all, your doctor is likely to offer another treatment, such as phototherapy.

 Chlormethine is not absorbed through the skin and does not affect your blood counts, so you do not have to have blood test monitoring during treatment.
 You should not use it if you are pregnant or breastfeeding.

 Fluorouracil (also known as Efudix®) is a chemotherapy cream that is used to treat some types of skin cancer and pre-cancerous skin conditions.
 Studies suggest it may help some people with skin lymphoma.

 Fluorouracil cream should be applied thinly to affected areas of skin.
-It is usually used for 3 to 4 weeks but it can be used for longer.
+It is usually applied once a day for 4 weeks.
+This might be repeated after a break.
 If you are being treated with fluorouracil, you should avoid exposure to sunlight (including tanning booths or salons).

 During treatment with fluorouracil cream, your skin might initially become red and blotchy before peeling and then healing.